powsybl/pypowsybl/docs/user_guide/dynamic.rst

 Parameters
 ----------

-To make a dynamic simulation, you need multiple things :
+To make a dynamic simulation, you need multiple things:

     1. A dynamic mapping, it links the static elements (generators, loads, lines) to their dynamic behavior (alpha beta load)
     2. A curve mapping, it records the given values to be watch by the simulation tool.
 Curves are the output of the simulation